Skip to main content

 • Citibank, Countingup,

-• Handelsbanken, ING, Metro Bank, Soldo, and Triodos Bank.
+• Handelsbanken, ING, JP Morgan, Metro Bank, Soldo, and Triodos Bank.

 For these, we’ll direct you to make a regular bank transfer instead.